azdavis/millet/docs/tokens.md

 ## `datatype`

-Define a new datatype.

-Datatype declarations define new types and their constructors.
+Define a new type and its constructors.

 ```sml
 datatype debug = On | Off | Level of int